What is Visual Communication? Elements, Examples, and Uses

 9. Maps and Diagrams

 They help in understanding locations, processes, and structures.
-They are used in travel, education, and science to present information in a visual format.
+They are used in travel, education, and science to present information visually.

 10. Product Packaging